rwtodd/Go.AppUtil/README.md

 ## Status

-The two utilities at present are:
+The three utilities at present are:

   * cross-platform cmdline globbing (/cmdline)
   * locating resources on a resource path (/resource)
+  * utilities for wrapping and combining errors (/errs)